pruebavolte/MultiPOSInteligente/replit.md

 - ✅ Role-based access control

 ### Development Auth Bypass
-- **Dev User ID**: 6c1c07e3-5e49-4bf3-99c0-3acc1ccbfd3e
-- **Dev User Email**: dev@salvadorex.test
+- **Current Dev User**: grupovolvix@gmail.com (ADMIN) - from new Supabase database
 - **Files**: `src/lib/auth-wrapper.ts`, `src/lib/auth-dev.ts`
-- **How it works**: In development mode, all API routes automatically use the dev user without requiring Clerk authentication
+- **How it works**: In development mode, all API routes automatically use an ADMIN user from the database without requiring Clerk authentication

 ## Important API Endpoints